andromedakepecs/ATCS-2021/connect-four/README.md

 Project Specs
 Program Description:
 	A normal game of connect four.
-A computer will use Monte Carlo tree search to play against player.
+A computer will use Negamax (with alpha beta pruning) to play against player.
 Objectives:
 	1. Create working game in console
-	2. Implement MCTS algorithm
+	2. Implement Negamax algorithm
 	3. GUI (if time)
 	4. Implement Rapid Action Value Estimation (if time) Libraries Used: